tc39/proposal-pattern-matching/README.md

 #### <a name="compound-matcher"></a> > `&&` and `||`

+`&&` and `||` are special compound matchers that allow you to join multiple match clauses to express a range of possibilities in a match.
+They are analogous to the regular boolean operators `&&` and `||`, except their comparisons are whether matches succeeded or not -- rather than the actual value being matched in the expression.
+Both operators have the same short-circruiting semantics as their boolean counterparts.

-You can use `&&` and `||` between expressions at any level.
+You can use `&&` and `||` between expressions at any level where matchers are accepted.
 Guards are not included in these expressions, as there must be only one.

 When multiple variable-binding clauses are present, all referenced variables will be declared in the clause body, with variables in later cases shadowing